 Summary: This segment added a carpool lane in each direction of I-5 between Avenida Vista Hermosa and Pacific Coast Highway (PCH) in San Clemente, and also reconstructed on and off ramps at Avenida Vista Hermosa and Camino de Estrella.
-Construction began in September 2014 and relief of maintenance was obtained in July 2017.
-Construction of the carpool lanes were completed and all three segments of the I-5 between Avenida Pico to San Juan Creek were opened to traffic on March 13, 2018.
-The one-year plant establishment period was completed in May 2018.
+Construction began in September 2014 and all three segments of the I-5 between Avenida Pico to San Juan Creek were opened to traffic on March 13, 2018.
+The project was officially completed on July 31, 2017.
+The one-year plant establishment period for this segment was completed in May 2018.